 When looking at soundproofing solutions, it is important to remember that when you are analysing airborne sound reduction, the higher the value, the better the product or system performs.
 When looking at impact sound reduction figures, the lower the number, the better the product or system performs.

-A difference of three decibels can mean a 50% change in the noise level reduction.
+A difference of ten decibels can mean a 50% change in the noise level reduction.

-For more help on understanding decibels or anything else soundproofing related, talk to one of the team, call 01423 339163.
+For more help on understanding decibels or anything else related to soundproofing, talk to one of the team, call 01423 339163.
 Alternatively, please send us your enquiry.